 The course can be taken alongside your degree or professional qualification studies elsewhere or as part of your informal career development programme.
 It is also a good starting point before beginning a formal training course in accountancy.

-Professional Certificate in Bookkeeping and Payroll is awarded by London School of Finance and Law, allowing you to work as a junior accountant in a UK company.
+Professional Certificate in Bookkeeping and Payroll is awarded by London School of Finance and Law, allowing you to work as a junior accountant in a UK company or start your own bookkeeping practice in the UK.

 - Knowledge and understanding